Walter Crane: Political activity

+Personal life

+Walter Crane married embroiderer Mary Frances Andrews in 1871 and they proceeded on a two-year honeymoon.
+In Italy, the newlyweds made contact with artists from other countries, while Crane's illustrations were published in England.
+The couple went on to have three children with Crane featuring himself, his wife and one of their sons in his 1885 watercolour, The Apotheosis of Italian Art.
+Both he and his wife enjoyed giving enormous costume parties, so that the couple's New Year parties were considered a major event in London's artistic social calendar.
+Late in 1914, at the age of 68, Frances Crane went on a rest cure in Kingsnorth, Kent, but committed suicide in a tragic train incident.
+The coroner's jury ruled it to be a case of temporary insanity.

 Death and legacy

-Walter Crane died on 14 March 1915 in Horsham Hospital, West Sussex.
+Walter Crane died on 14 March 1915 in Horsham Hospital, West Sussex, three months after his wife.
 His body was cremated at the Golders Green Crematorium, where his ashes remain.
-He was survived by three children, Beatrice, Lionel and Lancelot.
+He was survived by their three children, Beatrice, Lionel and Lancelot.

 Artistic work

 Paintings and illustrations

-In 1862, his picture The Lady of Shalott was exhibited at the Royal Academy, but the Academy steadily refused his maturer work and after the opening of the Grosvenor Gallery in 1877, he ceased to send pictures to Burlington House.
+In 1862, his picture The Lady of Shalott was exhibited at the Royal Academy, but the academy steadily refused his maturer work and after the opening of the Grosvenor Gallery in 1877, he ceased to send pictures to Burlington House.
 In 1863 the printer Edmund Evans employed Crane to illustrate yellowbacks, and in 1865 they began to collaborate on toy books of nursery rhymes and fairy tales.
 From 1865 to 1876 Crane and Evans produced two to three toy books each year.

 These are a few of his illustration suites: In 1864 he began to illustrate a series of sixpenny toy books of nursery rhymes in three colours for Edmund Evans.
 He was allowed more freedom in a series beginning with The Frog Prince (1874) which showed markedly the influence of Japanese art, and of a long visit to Italy following on his marriage in 1871.
 His work was characterized by sharp outlines and flat tints.
 The Baby's Opera was a book of English nursery songs available in 1877 with Evans, and a third series of children's books with the collective title Romance of the Three R's provided a regular course of instruction in art for the nursery.
 In his early "Lady of Shalott", the artist had shown his preoccupation with unity of design in book illustration by printing in the words of the poem himself, in the view that this union of the calligrapher's and the decorator's art was one secret of the beauty of the old illuminated books.